unknotted26/Udacitask/README.md

 * You completed your project according to the instructions
 * You checked your project against the [rubric](https://review.udacity.com/#!/projects/5605865838/rubric)
 * Create a zip file with your project files.
 For instructions on how to do this, click here.
 When you feel ready to submit, use the blue 'Submit Project' button below!

+# Suggestions (credit goes to Udacity)
+ - For def display_list: Instead of copying the logic that prints out the title and adds the list numbering, you could create a single function (this one would work), and then pass an array of items depending on how your other methods are filtering the list.

+ -